janleenders/myhome/README.md

 Earlier releasenotes
 --------------------
+v1.1.3 (10-01-2023)
+- Correct presentation of the graphs, depending on the chosen filter: granularity, scrolling back in time.
+- Presenting the total usage figures for the chosen report period.
-v1.2.0 Changed the way solar systems can be supported.
-Currently fronius and enphase are suppoert.
+- Added some indexes to the database.
+Schema is described in 'schema.sql'. v1.1.2 Changed the way solar systems can be supported.
+Currently fronius and enphase are supported.
 Other will folow in time or on request. v1.1.0 some reportig enhancement, fixing some technical debt. v1.0.0 Initial increment: basic functionality usable already!